4TilakKumar4/Large-Scale-Vehicle-Routing-Case-Study/docs/METHODOLOGY.md

 $$t_{\text{unload}}(q) = \frac{\max(t_{\min},\ r \cdot q)}{60} \text{ hours}$$

----

 ## 2. Route Evaluation

-All route evaluation is centralised in `vrp_solvers/base.py::evaluateRoute()`.
-This function is called millions of times during construction and improvement and is the computational bottleneck of every solver.
-It simulates the full route from dispatch to depot return and returns:
+All route evaluation is centralised in `vrp_solvers/base.py::evaluateRoute()` for Van routes and `evaluateMixedRoute()` for fleet-typed evaluation.
+These functions are called millions of times during construction and improvement and are the computational bottleneck of every solver.
+Each simulates the full route from dispatch to depot return and returns:

 - Total miles, drive time, unload time, wait time, duty time
 - Cube loaded
 - Return time
 - Three individual feasibility flags (capacity, window, DOT) and an overall feasibility flag

-The function is intentionally simple and stateless — it takes a route list and returns a dict.
-No caching is applied; correctness is prioritised over speed at this scale.
+Both functions are intentionally stateless — they take a route list and return a dict.

----

 ## 3. Construction Heuristics